SU_A_08

 [i] Isn’t that difficult for you?
 Do you have a car?

 [r] No, I don’t have a car.
-I go by bus.
+I take the bus.

-[i] Do you go by bus and carry everything yourself?
+[i] Do you take the bus and carry everything yourself?

 [r] Yes.
-Sometimes my mother comes with me, but yes, without a car it is very difficult.
-Going by bus is annoying because it is sometimes crowded and the buses often arrive too late.
-I don’t know why they usually arrive too late.
+Sometimes my mother comes with me, but without a car it’s very difficult.
+Taking the bus is annoying because it’s sometimes crowded and the buses are often late.
+I don’t know why they’re usually late.

 [r] No.